Academics

 Classroom TRANSFER STUDENTS

 Transfer credits from an ACEN or a CNEA accredited nursing school will be considered on an individual basis.
-There will be no more that one academic year between successful completion of the last nursing course for transfer into the WOSC Nursing Program.
+There will be no more than one academic year between the successful completion of the last nursing course for transfer into the WOSC Nursing Program.
 Please review the current Transfer Policy and Procedure for additional information.

-Students in good standing in a current nursing program may apply for transfer credit entry into the nursing program in fall semester for NURS 2219, nursing III, and/or the spring semester into NURS 1129, nursing II.
+Students in good standing in a current nursing program may apply for transfer credit entry into the nursing program in the fall semester for NURS 2219, nursing III, and/or the spring semester into NURS 1129, nursing II.
 Click HERE for application deadlines.

 Please review the Policy & Procedure for Nursing Students seeking transfer credit.
-Applicants interested in transferring to WOSC nursing program, please contact the Director of Nursing Education, Mrs. Diane Fairchild via email at nursing@wosc.edu for further information and guidance on transfer needs.
+Applicants interested in transferring to the WOSC nursing program, please contact the Director of Nursing Education, Mrs. Diane Fairchild, via email at nursing@wosc.edu for further information and guidance on transfer needs.
 Additional testing may be required for transferring students.

 International Students